 New SOS rates are effective for the summer on June 1 and for Winter on October 1.

 It’s hard to say.
-Two suppliers were publicly announced as winning a piece of the SOS load during this year’s competitive bid process, and a total of five suppliers serve all of the SOS load.
+One supplier was publicly announced as winning the entire SOS load during the 2015 competitive bid process, and a total of five suppliers currently serve all of the SOS load.
 The suppliers buy and trade the energy in the PJM marketplace so tracking its origin is difficult.
 The bid process simply ensures that we’ll get the needed reliable and competitive supply of electricity for delivery to our customers.

-The following suppliers were publicly announced as winning supply contracts for this year;
+The following supplier was publicly announced as winning supply contracts for this year;

 Pricing information is confidential in compliance with PSC Formal Case No. 9056 and 9064 which govern the SOS bidding process.
 The percentage of load won by each supplier is listed below.